Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 A part of The Last Tuesday Society, The Viktor Wynd Museum of Curiosities, Fine Art & Natural History is a quirky little museum and bar in Hackney which houses a collection of extremely unusual items.

 From Fiji mermaids and Amazonian shrunken heads to erotica and even supposed condoms used by the Rolling Stones themselves, there’s a huge variety of quirky artefacts to discover.

 Be warned though, some of the collection items aren’t for the squeamish or faint-hearted.
 This unique museum is certainly amongst the more macabre things to do in London.

-The Vagina Museum, Bethnal Green
+The Vagina Museum, East London

-From vagina themed artworks and exhibitions about the science of the vagina to educating people about the cultural issues surrounding them (such as FGM), the Vagina Museum is certainly one of the most unique museums in London.
+From vagina-themed artworks and exhibitions about the science of the vagina to educating people about the cultural issues surrounding them (such as FGM), the Vagina Museum is certainly one of the most unique museums in London.

 Pollocks Toy Museum, Fitzrovia

 Pollock’s Toy Museum is a small museum and toy shop inside two Fitzrovia townhouses.